-(Regulation 16) Examination of a neighbourhood plan and referendum (Regulations 17 to 18) PC or NF MBC Material placed at inspection points Notify statutory bodies, stakeholders and everyone on the consultation database Notify the local and neighbouring ward Councillors, parish councils and neighbourhood forums Public notice placed in the local newspaper.
-As a consultee: MBC will submit comments on the submission draft neighbourhood plan The PC or NF is responsible for publishing details on its website and for consultation with the local community.
-The Examiner is responsible for considering representations and will issue a report recommending a move to referendum (or otherwise), and may recommend modifications to the plan.
+DC NE Notify the local and neighbouring ward Councillors, parish councils and neighbourhood forums.
+Public notice placed in the local newspaper.
+As a consultee: MBC will submit comments on the submission draft neighbourhood plan.
+PC or NF The PC or NF is responsible for publishing details on its website and for consultation with the local community.
+Examination of a neighbourhood plan and referendum (Regulations 17 to 18) MBC The Examiner is responsible for considering representations and will issue a report recommending a move to referendum (or otherwise), and may recommend modifications to the plan.
 The Examiner determines whether a Hearing is necessary and, if so, sets the agenda and decides who will be invited to attend.
-MBC will publicise receipt of the Examiner's Report and the Council's decision on whether to move to Referendum: Publication of information on the website Notify the PC or NF of MBC's decision If MBC's decision is to move to Referendum: Issue ballot papers to those who live in the neighbourhood plan.
-Making a neighbourhood plan (adoption) (Regulations 19 to 20) MBC Decision to adopt following a successful Referendum: Publication of information on the website Notify the PC or NF, together with all those who submitted representations on the draft neighbourhood plan, of the outcome of the Referendum and MBC's decision Public notice placed in the local newspaper
+MBC will publicise receipt of the Examiner's Report and the Council's decision on whether to move to Referendum: Publication of information on the website.
+Notify the PC or NF of MBC's decision.
+If MBC's decision is to move to Referendum: Issue ballot papers to those who live in the neighbourhood area covered by the neighbourhood plan.
+Making a neighbourhood plan (adoption) (Regulations 19 to 20) MBC Decision to adopt following a successful Referendum: Publication of information on the website.
+Notify the PC or NF, together with all those who submitted representations on the draft neighbourhood plan, of the outcome of the Referendum and MBC's decision.
+Public notice placed in the local newspaper.

-Table 3: Engagement and consultation methods for Neighbourhood DevelopmentPlans
+Table 3: Engagement and consultation methods for Neighbourhood Development Plans

-How does the development management process work?
+4 How does the development management process work?

 - 36. The Development Management team is responsible for making decisions and recommendations to the Planning Committee on planning applications.
-Decisions take account of the Maidstone Development Plan and any other material planning considerations. - 37.Many people get involved with the planning system when they want to make changes to their home, or if they want to make comments on a planning application which may affect their property.
+Decisions take account of the Maidstone Development Plan and any other material planning considerations. - 37.
+Many people get involved with the planning system when they want to make changes to their home, or if they want to make comments on a planning application which may affect their property.
 It is important to stress that there is a difference between 'consulting' statutory bodies on planning applications and 'notifying' members of the public.
 The Council expects to receive a response from statutory consultees, whereas involvement is voluntary for members of the public.
 The Council is able to take decisions without responses from the public following a 21-day consultation period.